Quantum coherence from Kirkwood-Dirac nonclassicality, some bounds, and operational interpretation: Operational interpretation: strange weak value and proof of quantum contextuality

-Given an unknown quantum state, one of the important problems in the quantification of the quantum coherence of the state is to develop a coherence quantifier which can be translated directly to a set of operational procedures in laboratory without first estimating the full density matrix via the quantum state tomography.
-Such an experimental scheme to estimate the coherence of an unknown quantum state is not only important to better understand the operational meaning of quantum coherence, it may also lead to useful insight to conceive new applications of the concept of coherence.
+One of the important problems in the quantification of the quantum coherence (or general resource) is to develop a coherence quantifier which can be translated directly to a set of operational procedures in laboratory.
+Hence, given a quantum system with an unknown quantum state, we wish to directly estimate the coherence of the state relative to an arbitrary orthonormal basis without first estimating the full density matrix via the quantum state tomography.
+Such an experimental scheme to directly estimate the coherence is important to better understand the operational meaning of quantum coherence.
+This in turn might also suggest insight into the nature of the nonclassicality associated with quantum coherence.

+Fortunately, the KD-nonclassicality coherence defined in Eq. (\ref{KD-nonclassicality coherence}) can be measured or estimated directly.
+First, note that the KD quasiprobability associated with a state $\varrho$ over a pair of orthonormal bases $\{\ket{a}\}$ and $\{\ket{b}\}$ can be expressed as